This FAQ is designed to answer questions regarding the policies of the UNH-IOL 1588 Testing Services

 How much does it cost?

-Full membership in the 1588 Consortium is $18,000 USD for a full year, which covers the costs of research, development, and testing services provided by the UNH-IOL.
+Full membership in the 1588 Testing Servie is $18,000 USD for a full year, which covers the costs of research, development, and testing services provided by the UNH-IOL.
 This fee provides a full year of testing as often as our scheduling policy allows.
-Members must also provide at least one device to the 1588 Consortium's Test Bed, which ensures that the consortium maintains a viable and useful test bed of representative devices across the industry.
+Members must also provide at least one device to the 1588 Test Bed, which ensures that the group maintains a viable and useful test bed of representative devices across the industry.

 What are the membership benefits?

-The 1588 Consortium offers the following benefits to our members:
+The 1588 Testing Service offers the following benefits to our members:

 - Industry recognized third party verification of your products